Muslim Brotherhood in post-Mubarak electoral politics of Egypt: Muslim Brotherhood in Egyptian revolution

 Muslim Brotherhood members joined the protests and demonstrations beginning in late January 2011, but the organization initially kept a low profile and refrained from seeking a leadership role in the uprising.
 At the same time, being the largest and best organized opposition force, its participation and support were essential for an eventual success of the opposition movement.
 The opposition's initial demands were concerned mainly with the removal of President Mubarak and his regime, seen as a precondition for any meaningful reform.
 The Brotherhood gradually assumed a more assertive role, culminating with the statement issued by the leadership in early February 2011, which sought an overthrow of the regime and the formation of a national unity government.
-Mubarak relinquished power on February 11, 2011.
+Mubarak relinquished power on 11 February 2011.

 The Supreme Council of the Armed Forces (SCAF) assumed power and the generals quickly became preoccupied with ensuring their own continuing autonomy and influence.
 Judge Tarek El-Bishry was appointed to head a committee to prepare a transitional constitution.
-A referendum on constitutional amendments was held on March 19 and a constitutional declaration was announced on March 30.
+A referendum on constitutional amendments was held on 19 March and a constitutional declaration was announced on 30 March.
 Aspects of the referendum involving the rules regarding the creation of a new permanent constitution were overruled by the increasingly assertive military council.
-Mass demonstrations continued in Tahrir Square in Cairo, now demanding the full dismantling of the old regime, guarantees of fundamental rights and democratic infrastructure before elections and speedy trials for officials accused of killing demonstrators; demonstrations took place for example on April 8 and July 8, and an Islamist demonstration was held on July 29.
+Mass demonstrations continued in Tahrir Square in Cairo, now demanding the full dismantling of the old regime, guarantees of fundamental rights and democratic infrastructure before elections and speedy trials for officials accused of killing demonstrators; demonstrations took place for example on 8 April and 8 July, and an Islamist demonstration was held on 29 July.
 The Brotherhood was outraged by proposals from liberal activists and the generals' interest in creating Egypt's new constitution by a nominated constituent assembly, ahead of general elections.